Gunthersuper/simple-steam-idler-replit/README.md

-# simple-steam-idler-replit
+# simple-steam-idler-replit and Railway
-24/7 Steam ingame time idler with Replit (simple version)
+24/7 Steam ingame time idler with Replit and Railway (simple version)

 1. Register at https://replit.com/
 2. Create a free app